SmithWillSuffice/ohanga-pai/content/questions/20_peripherynations.md

 liabilities).
 Under the Base Case it is a truism that imports are real benefits and exports are real costs.

+For these purposes --- for trade relations --- the MMT Base Case applies pretty well to New Zealand, Australia, Canada, Japan, maybe the UK, any country trade-friendly with both the USA and China.
+(Although the Japanese have not yet figured out their exports are too high a cost, given their aging population dependency ratio problem.)

 Steve Keen, for his ill part, oftens leaves off the qualifier "real", and so false frames the debate into monetary terms.
 Certainly, allowing foreigners to accumulate your currency means they can buy your goods.
 But MMT would counter that this is no